jvaleskadevs/fba/README.md

 }
 ```

- - A `app/only_test_wallet_data.txt` including the agent wallet data must be included to perform onchain actions.
+ - A `app/only_test_wallet_data.txt` including the agent wallet data must be included for permanent wallet data.
 Get it removing the comments in the lines 258 and 259 of the `app/lib/llm_anthropic_with_wallet.ts` file and running the agent.
-It will export a new wallet to this file. (don't do this on production, use safe methods)
+It will export a new wallet to this file. (don't do this on production, use safe methods).
+Running it without permanency will create 1 wallet per execution.

 ```
 {"walletId":"your-wallet-id","seed":"your-private-seed","networkId":"base-sepolia","defaultAddressId":"your-address"}